Perl-Apollo/Corinna/rfc/attributes.md

 soon as the class is compiled.

-The second slot holds an instance of `Hash::Ordered` and the `handles(qw/exists delete/)` says "delegate these to methods to the object contained in `$cache`".
+The second slot holds an instance of `Hash::Ordered` and the `handles(qw/exists delete/)` says "delegate these methods to the object contained in `$cache`".

 The third slot uses `:param` to say "you may pass this as a parameter to